react-querybuilder/react-querybuilder/website/_API_INDEX.md

 :::note

-This section of the documentation is always generated from the latest commit on the `main` branch and may be inconsist with the latest release of React Query Builder.
+This section of the documentation is always generated from the latest commit on the `main` branch and therefore may be inconsist with the latest official release of React Query Builder.

 :::